isomerpages/govtech-gobusiness-main/pages/ipgrow/zyip-pte-ltd.md

 ## ZYIP Pte Ltd

-Established in 2003, ZYIP is one of the premier Chinese IP firm with 16 offices around mainland China and branch offices in Singapore and Hong Kong.
-We have a team of more than 300 IP experts including patent, design and trademark attorneys,  and lawyers who are able to handle dispute resolution matters.
-Our clients recommend us for our detailed understanding of technology and innovation to help manage, protect, exploit and litigate their IP rights locally and in overseas jurisdictions.
+ZYIP is one of the leading intellectual property firms in China with over 400 IP lawyers in 19 offices.
+It actively manages 250,000+ patents and registered designs and 80,000+ trademarks and copyrights.
+It serves broad spectrum of clients including Huawei, Tencent, CATL, United Imaging, Philips, Honda, Bentley, National University of Singapore etc.

+ZYIP is recommended by "I AM Patent 1000" and "WTR Trademark 1000".

 <b>Year established in Singapore:</b> 2019

-<b>Top focus areas for IA/IP services:</b> Patent Agent Service,  Registered Design Agent Service, Trade Mark Agent Service, Freedom-to-Operate (FTO), IP Due Diligence
+<b>Top focus areas for IA/IP services:</b> Patent Agent Service,  Registered Design Agent Service, Trade Mark Agent Service, Freedom-to-Operate (FTO), IP Intelligence and Search

 <b>Type of organization:</b> Non-SME